juglab/cryoCARE_pip/README.md

 Compared to the original implementation, the **"MPI Dortmund" edition** contains the following changes:
 * `cyroCARE_train` produces new, compressed and more protable model.
 This model can be copied and shared with others without relying on a certain folder structure.
-* `cryoCARE_predict` supports to predict multiple tomograms in one run
+* `cryoCARE_predict` supports to predict multiple tomograms in one run.
+Streamlined with respect to the changes of `cryoCARE_train`.
 * Streamlined installation instructions
 * Minor changes/ fixed couple of bugs:
     * Proper padding of tomograms to avoid black frames in the denoised tomograms
     * Fix computation of validation cut off for small tomograms

 This setup trains a denoising U-Net for tomographic reconstruction according to the [Noise2Noise](https://arxiv.org/pdf/1803.04189.pdf) training paradigm.
 Therefor the user has to provide two tomograms of the same sample.